XAP-Software/XAP-Software.github.io/_posts/2022-05-25-font_family_creating.md

 ## Using link on the font

-Some fonts you are described by the link in the Internet.
-In this method we show you how to use `link` and create `font-family`.
+Some fonts are described by a link to the Internet.
+In this method, we show you how to use `link` and create `font-family`.

 ```css
 @font-face {